wdebeaum/WordNetPath/README.md

 WordNet is © Princeton University

 WordNet ™® is a registered tradename.
 Princeton University makes WordNet available to research and commercial users free of charge provided the terms of the [license](http://wordnet.princeton.edu/wordnet/license/) are followed, and proper reference is made to the project using an appropriate citation.
+WordNetPath does not include WordNet itself, so that license does not apply to this code; see the licensing section below.

 ## Build instructions ##